 There are several circumstances in which you may choose a different format:

-- If you are looking to re-enter the job market after a long gap
+- You are re-entering the job market after a long gap

-- If you have a long, varied job history.
+- You have a long, varied job history.

 CV summary example: food for thought

 Why do you want to work at a supermarket, particularly this one?
 Why should the hiring manager interview you?
-The CV summary, or profile, gives you a chance to answer these questions and spice up what can otherwise be a bland document.
+The CV summary — sometimes called personal statement or profile — gives you a chance to answer these questions and spice up what can otherwise be a bland document.

-The CV summary sits at the top of the page and offers a glimpse of your work style and personality as well as showing off the accomplishment or trait you believe will give you an edge in getting the job.
+The CV summary sits at the top of the page and offers a glimpse of your work style and personality.
+It also shows off the key accomplishment or trait you believe will give you an edge in getting the job.
 This may not be the first section a recruiter reads (generally they look at your most recent position and skills section), but it may be the one that makes the difference.

 Employment history sample: polish the apple

-Use items that are directly related to the position you want so that the hiring manager knows you can do the job.
-Check out our CV sample for the employment history section further down.
+Describe experiences and accomplishments that are directly related to the position you want so that the hiring manager knows you can do the job.

 Focus on achievements instead of responsibilities when possible.
 For example: